 We are not offering this transition at this time.

 We do not have a post-graduate option for you.
 You should enroll in the PMHNP adult or family degree program.

 In keeping with its goal of promoting diversity through its equal opportunity and affirmative action programs, Rush University is committed to attracting students who will enable the student body to achieve the educational benefits of diversity, and to provide services to all students, faculty and other employees on a nondiscriminatory, equitable basis.
 Discrimination or harassment against any member of the Rush University Medical Center community because of race, color, gender, sexual orientation, religion, national origin, ancestry, age, marital status or parental status, disability as defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, or any other category protected by federal or state law is prohibited and will not be tolerated, nor will any person for those reasons be excluded from participation or denied the benefits of any program or activity within Rush University.
-Beverly B. Huckman, associate vice president for equal opportunity in the Office of the President, has been designated to oversee the implementation of this policy and can be reached by telephone at (312) 942-7093, by mail (Suite 128, Professional Building), or via email at email@example.com
+Paula J. Brown, manager, diversity, inclusion, community employment liaison, has been designated to oversee this program.
+Paula Brown can be contacted by email at email@example.com

 Online Learning Information